joshrp/moonlight-docs/Setup-Guide.md

 You can rename the remote desktop entry using the Edit button.
 When you click this entry, you will see your full desktop where you can run whatever you want.

-Even though the mstsc.exe executable is typically used for Microsoft Remote Desktop, this is only an indicator to GeForce Experience that you want to stream your desktop.
+Even though the mstsc.exe executable is typically used for Microsoft Remote Desktop, this is only an indicator to GeForce/Quadro Experience that you want to stream your desktop.
 It does not actually launch mstsc.exe or use RDP to stream.

 ## Troubleshooting